Esmail-ibraheem/llms-server/README.md

        docker run -d -p 3000:8080 -v ollama:/root/.ollama -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:ollama
        ```
     - second, now open the `localhost:8080` or `localhost:3000`, then choose the model you want to chat with. \
-      now you should be able to chat with forexample llama3 with  a GUI locally in your computer.
+      now you should be able to chat with for example llama3 with  a GUI locally on your computer.

+      > Note: if the docker did not run in your computer after the installation, you might need to start manually from the terminal:
+      ```
+      sudo dockerd
+      ```
+      > and also for the Ollama, and it may show an error like this one: `Error: could not connect to Ollama app, is it running?`, to solve this run this command:
+      ```
+      ollama serve
+      ```
 ---

    **`Example of Docker Configuration for Open WebUI and Ollama`**